nerva-pool/nerva-pool-miner/README.md

 Linux: `sudo apt install zip`
 Windows: `pacman -S zip`

-Inside `nerva/builder/environment`, there is THREAD_COUNT variables that's set to 30.
-If you're building on low end system and seeing errors, change it to 1 or something lower than 30.
+Inside `nerva/builder/environment`, there is THREAD_COUNT variable that's set to 8.
+You can increase or decrease it based on your system.
+If you're building on low end system and seeing errors, change it to 1 or something lower than 8.